Andrew M. Rosenfield: Titles and affiliations

 Rosenfield is a member of the board of trustees of The University of Chicago, vice-chairman of the board of trustees of the Art Institute of Chicago, and a past member of the board of The Lyric Opera of Chicago.

 Philanthropic donations

 In 2011, Rosenfield and his wife, Betsy, donated $25 million to the Becker Friedman Institute for Research in Economics at the University of Chicago; a gift honoring his mentors.

-All of Rosenfield’s other philanthropic donations are assumed to have been made anonymously.